Uniswap/docs/docs/contracts/uniswapx/03-auction-types.md

 3. If so, the auction is created using the classic price and max slippage provided by the user.
 4. The user signs the auction parameters and sends them to Uniswap Labs.
 5. Uniswap Labs updates the auction parameters to set the auction start block and sends the auction to fillers.
-6. Fillers compete to fill the auction on-chain by submitting transactions with varying priority fees at the target block.
+6. Fillers compete to fill the auction onchain by submitting transactions with varying priority fees at the target block.